 There have been substantial strides made in payments technology in the retail and e-commerce industries; however, massive sectors of our global economy-including education, healthcare, travel, and business-to-business, or B2B, payments-are still in the early stages of digital transformation.
-We estimate the annual addressable global payment volume for these sectors alone to be approximately \$.
+We estimate the annual addressable volume for these sectors alone to be approximately \$11.7 trillion, as more fully described below in "Our Market Opportunity".
 We believe Flywire is well-positioned to capture a meaningful share of this global payment volume given our ability to provide deeply-integrated digital solutions that address both domestic and cross-border payments.